-You will take eight core courses and the completion of a design innovation project in the form of a dissertation.
+You will take eight core courses and complete a substantial independent piece of work in the form of a project or dissertation.

 You will take interactive lectures, seminars, project work and classes in Study Skills.
 Students will also undertake practical, intellectual and transferable skills which are developed through a range of group and individual activities within and outside the classroom.